Russia withdraws troops after Ukraine encircles key city

 In its heaviest barrage in weeks, Russia's military on Friday pounded Ukrainian cities with missiles, rockets and suicide drones, with one strike in the Zaporizhzhia region’s capital killing 30 people and wounding 88.

-The attack came while Putin was preparing to sign the annexation treaties, which included the Zaporizhzhia region.
-Russian-installed officials in Zaporizhzhia blamed Ukrainian forces, but gave no evidence.

-In other fighting reported Saturday, four people were killed and six injured by Russian shelling in the Donetsk region on Friday, governor Pavlo Kyrylenko reported.
+In other fighting reported Saturday, four people were killed and six wounded by Russian shelling Friday in the Donetsk region, governor Pavlo Kyrylenko reported.

 After Friday's land grab, Russia now claims sovereignty over 15% of Ukraine, in what NATO Secretary-General Jens Stoltenberg called “the largest attempted annexation of European territory by force since the Second World War.”
 He added that the war is at ”a pivotal moment."